Poes93/Mountain-Biking-Webpage/README.md

 ### Future Implementations

-* Future Implementations.
-  * More sections and information
   * Times and schedules
   * Better allignment of the navbar to title text
   * Better allignemnt of the text sections